May 18th Webinar: Phased resumption of in-person court operations – AO 2020-79 (replaced 2020-75 on 5/20)

 - Scottsdale City Court - Court Visitor Temperature Check Guidelines

 - Scottsdale City Court - COVID19 Court Safety Measures

 COVID-19 Response: Training Opportunities During Social Distancing

-As Arizona’s courts increasingly shift to social distancing practices and teleworking, the Education Services Division is committed to providing a host of resources to assist Arizona’s judicial branch professionals with meeting their annual training requirements (aka “COJET”).
+As Arizona’s courts increasingly shift to social distancing practices and teleworking, the Education Services Division is committed to providing a host of resources to assist Arizona’s judicial branch professionals with training and continuing professional development.